faheem-mfm98/polygon_generation_genetic_algorithm/README.md

-# polygon_generation_genetic_algorithm
+# Polygon Generation Through Genetic Algorithm
 Python-based genetic algorithm that creates and visualizes polygons without any intersection between its edges.